TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 After the migration is performed, you will see some output in the terminal about which settings were converted, if some old settings were discarded, or errors occurred.
 When you see this:

 ..  code-block:: text
     :caption: Output of the command

     Note: Some of your settings could not be converted:
         * html_theme_options
         * project_discussions
         * use_opensearch

 everything went well.
 They can be ignored since these files are usually files that not need to be converted.
 You can now delete :file:`Settings.cfg`.
-If you ever should need it again it is still in the git history.
-Also delete file :file:`genindex.rst` in your Documentation directory.
+If you ever should need it again it is still in the Git history.
+Also delete file :file:`genindex.rst` in your Documentation directory (if available).

 Try out the rendering locally
 =============================